New Approach Methodologies (NAMs)

-New Approach Methodologies, referred to as "NAMS", are an integration of biological test systems and assay methodologies to address unmet needs in refining product development and evaluation.
+New Approach Methodologies, referred to as "NAMs", are an integration of biological test systems and assay methodologies to address unmet needs in refining product development and evaluation.
 State-of-the-art technologies are combined with the current understanding of science to evaluate product efficacies and potential adverse events associated with exposure.
-Many human tissue based test systems are available to assess key events in disease progression when coupled with apporpriate assay endpoints.
-Several available test systems are summarized here.
+Many human tissue-based test systems are available to assess key events in disease progression when coupled with appropriate assay endpoints.
+Several available test systems are shown here, with precision-cut tissue benefits summarized.

 2D Primary Cells and Lines

 2-dimensional cells have been extensively used for testing.
 Often grown as adherent cultures, primary cells offer more physiological-like properties, while lines can can be continually expanded and provide consistency across studies.
-2D cells allow more cost-effective screening and testing paradigms.
+2D cells allow more cost-effective screening and testing paradigms, but are not considered a complex model, and typically limited to just one cell type.

 3D Reconstructed Tissues

-3-dimensional reconstructed human tissues are derived from expanded stem cells and matured into preudostratified structures.
-They boast longevity in culture, multiple cell types and can contain features such as beating cilia, a mucus layer, and tight junction integrity to better model human physiology and functionality.
+3-dimensional reconstructed human tissues are derived from stem cells and matured into preudostratified structures.
+They boast longevity in culture, can contain features such as beating cilia, a mucus layer, and tight junction integrity to better model human physiology.
+However, they are limited to just several cell types, do not contain tissue substructures or provide truly native architecture.

 3D Precision-cut Slices